-POLICY 2.1.6: Until an alternative multimodal methodology is developed in cooperation with the MPO or by 2016, use the current Highway Capacity Manual and FDOT Quality LOS Handbook to calculate levels of service, service volumes, and volume-to-capacity ratios.
+POLICY 2.1.6: [See earlier comment under Policy 2.1.3] Until an alternative multimodal methodology is developed in cooperation with the MPO or by 2016, use the current Highway Capacity Manual and FDOT Quality LOS Handbook to calculate levels of service, service volumes, and volume-to-capacity ratios.
 Based on the Handbook, transit mode LOS will be determined based on the average time between scheduled weekday bus stops (headway) and presence of pedestrian facilities.
 Bicycle mode LOS will be determined based on the characteristics of bicycle facilities and the motor vehicle traffic characteristics.
-Pedestrian modes LOS will be determined based on the characteristics of pedestrian facilities and the motor vehicle traffic characteristics and the motor vehicle traffic characteristics.
+Pedestrian modes LOS will be determined based on the characteristics of pedestrian facilities and the motor vehicle traffic characteristics.
 The multimodal LOS calculation will be weighted by the numbered priorities listed in Table 1 for the corresponding functional classification and land use category as further specified in the LDC and Administrative Codes.
 Where designated, the multimodal LOS calculation may also be calculated on an areawide basis.

 POLICY 2.1.7: Base connection separation standards on the functional classification of the transportation facility, mode of transportation, the community context and the land use categories abutting the transportation facility.
 Outline the standards for connection separation in the LDC.
-Designate by Board action, certain roadways in the LDC as "controlled access," to which permanent access points are restricted to locations established and set by a specific access plan adopted by the Board by resolution.
+Designate by Board action, certain roadways in the LDC as

+February 14, 2014 Page 9 of 38 "controlled access," to which permanent access points are restricted to locations established and set by a specific access plan adopted by the Board by resolution.

 POLICY 2.1.8: Maintain motor vehicle connection separation standards, using a combination of the following: through streets, access roads, multimodal interconnections between developments, cross-access easements, reverse access, access from a lower functional classification/rear or side street and other methods.
 Specify these methods and exceptions hereto in the Land Development Code (LDC).
 Maintain an Access Road Location Map to identify where access streets are the preferred method of maintaining the connection separation standards.
-Public and through street connections will be given preference over private driveways in order to develop networks with a block size of 660 feet or less as indicated in Mixed-Use centers adopted regulating plans and with a block size of 660 feet or less in Urban areasland use categories.
+Public and through street connections will be given preference over private driveways in order to develop networks with a block size of 660 feet or less in Urban areasland use categories.